nikbearbrown/branding-and-ai/chapters/20-shipit-product-requirements-and-scope.md

 What good looks like: *A self-hosted n8n workflow that pulls from up to ten RSS feeds per user, deduplicates articles by title similarity, scores each article for sentiment and competitive relevance using the OpenAI API, and writes a daily summary to a Google Sheet the user already owns.
 Total API cost under $20/month for a standard-volume user.*

 That description tells you the delivery mechanism, the input, the processing, the output, and the cost envelope.
 A competent engineer can read it and know what to build.
 Notice that it does not say anything about how the deduplication works, which model version scores the sentiment, or what the Google Sheet looks like.
 Those are *how* decisions.
-They belong to the engineer, not to the PRD.
+They belong to the engineer.

-**Section 4: MVP Boundary.** The question is: what is in scope for v1, and — explicitly — what is not?
+**Section 4: MVP Boundary.** What is in scope for v1, and — explicitly — what is not?

 The failure mode is only writing the "in" column.
 Every PRD has an "in" list; that is the natural output of a feature brainstorm.
 The "out" list is what takes discipline, because every item on the out list is a thing someone on the team wanted.
 Writing it down means having the argument before shipping, not during.